 Recruitment strategies to attract the best employees

-When you consider everything that’s needed to replace a staff member — advertising job vacancies, screening, interviewing, selecting candidates, employee onboarding, and training — it’s easy to see why hiring is such a time-consuming and costly process.
+When you consider everything that’s needed to replace a staff member — advertising job vacancies, screening, interviewing, selecting candidates, employee onboarding, and training or upskilling — it’s easy to see why hiring is such a time-consuming and costly process.
 This applies equally when hiring in-office, hiring a global team, or hiring remote workers.

 Employing the right talent is a key component of every company’s strategic HR management.
 As such, it’s essential that every company optimizes its recruiting strategies and methods in order to be successful.